SagiiCohen/OOP-Assignment-1/Readme.md

 This equals method gets an object as an argument. if the given object is an instance of complex function we check both sides. if they are equal we return true, else false. if the given object is an instance of monom or polynom we check the possibility of "plus(x,x) == 2x" or "mul(x,x) == x^2" in those cases the function will return true. but in cases of a big complex function there is no real way to check every single value of x, so we will return false.

 Methods plus,mul,div,max,min,comp:
-we call on our private method add_new_function(function f1, String operation) which will only add new function, if the right side is null she will add the given function to it. if its not null she will make the current complex function as the new left side, and the given function as the right side.
+we call on our private method add_new_function(function f1) which will only add new function, if the right side is null she will add the given function to it. if its not null she will make the current complex function as the new left side, and the given function as the right side.

 public String toString():
 This method will return a string that represent this complex function we will take this.operation and this.left and this.right,